lattice0/qemu-insides/README.md

-# virtualization-insides
+# Qemu Insides
-Insides of virtualization software (Qemu, KVM and Xen)
+Insides of the Qemu software :)